Ihsan-Abdul/Identity-Lifecycle-Automation-Suite/03-Governance-Compliance/README.md

 ### Outcome

-This phase completes the transition from:
+This phase completes the transition from identity provisioning to identity governance.

-Identity Provisioning to Identity Governance

-The final implementation provides visibility and produces the following into a report file:
+The final implementation provides visibility across four governance dimensions and exports findings to a structured report:

-- inactive accounts
+- Inactive accounts flagged by inactivity threshold
-- privileged risk exposure
+- Privileged risk exposure identified by group membership
-- RBAC alignment
+- RBAC alignment verified against department and role
-- permission creep
+- Permission creep detected through unexpected group membership

+---
+***Note***

+In a production environment, this governance layer would be handled by an IGA platform such as SailPoint IdentityNow.
+These tools automate access certification campaigns, route flagged accounts to data owners for approval or revocation, and enforce remediation workflows at scale.
+This script replicates the underlying logic — identifying who has what access, detecting anomalies, classifying risk, and producing a reviewable dataset — demonstrating the governance concepts these platforms operationalize.

 ---